|Head of Department|

 Are you interested in a career in:

-The A2 course builds on what has been learnt at AS but offers the opportunity to study specific aspects of behaviour in more depth.
-As with the AS course, two units are studied, one is assessed with coursework and the other with a controlled assessment.
+The A Level course builds on what has been learnt at AS but offers the opportunity to study specific aspects of behaviour in more depth.
+We have opted to follow the Childcare pathway.
+As with the AS course, two units are studied, one is assessed internally (non exam assessment) and one is assessed by an exam.

-© 2014-2017 Ysgol Stanwell School.
+© 2014-2021 Ysgol Stanwell School.
 All rights reserved.
 Back to the top.